SamiCh246/Food-Order-Predictor/Report.md

 ### Business Outcome Implications

 - **Workload Reduction:** Accurate order predictions have the potential to significantly reduce staff workload, enhancing overall operational efficiency.
-- **Cost Savings:** By minimizing incorrect order preparations, FoodX can reduce operational costs while offering customers a superior experience.
+- **Cost Savings:** By minimizing incorrect order preparations, a company can reduce operational costs while offering customers a superior experience.

 However, offering a discount to customers when predictions are incorrect could potentially attract more customers.
 Therefore, it's crucial to evaluate whether the cost of discounts is outweighed by the additional business.